The railway came to Hungerford as a terminus station in 1847, and was extended west through the town in 1862.

 Brunel's wider "broad" gauge (7' 0¼" = 2140mm) track added to passenger comfort but made construction much more expensive and caused difficulties when eventually it had to interconnect with other railways using the narrower gauge.
 As a result of the Railway Regulation (Gauge) Act 1846 (after Brunel's death) the gauge was changed to standard gauge (4' 8½" = 1435mm) throughout the GWR network.

-It was not until 1874 that the single track line (from Hungerford to Holt Junction) was changed from broad gauge to standard gauge.
+The Reading to Hungerford track was converted to standard gauge later in 1872, but it was not until 1874 that the single track line (from Hungerford to Holt Junction) was changed from broad gauge to standard gauge.
+During the conversion, the line between Hungerford and Newbury had single line working, on the up-line only, the donw-line being used for stabling old Broad Gauge rolling stock.

 A temporary road coach service was used between Hungerford and Devizes whilst the work was carried out.
 The Parish magazine records that "Hundreds of labourers have been engaged for the last fortnight in effecting the change from broad to narrow gauge on the Hungerford Branch of the Great Western Railway, the Berks and Hants, and Wilts and Somerset Railways.